lelutin/puppet-asterisk/README.md

   * `$confdir` can be used to override the path to the Asterisk configuration.
     Default value is "/etc/asterisk".

+  * `$purge_confdir` is a boolean that enables or disables (default) removal of all files inside `confdir` that are not managed by puppet.
+This makes sure that the state of your service is well known.

   * `$iax_general` is a hash of global options for IAX2.
 See section IAX2
     Options.